-In addition to the principal investment strategies discussed above, the Adviser may lend a fund's securities to broker-dealers or other institutions to earn income for the fund.
+In addition to the principal investment strategies discussed above, the Adviser may lend the fund's securities to brokerdealers or other institutions to earn income for the fund.

-The Adviser may invest Fidelity® Mid-Cap Stock Fund's assets in securities of private or newly public companies.
+The Adviser may invest the fund's assets in securities of private or newly public companies.

-The Adviser may also use various techniques, such as buying and selling futures contracts and exchange traded funds, to increase or decrease a fund's exposure to changing security prices or other factors that affect security values.
+The Adviser may also use various techniques, such as buying and selling futures contracts and exchange traded funds, to increase or decrease the fund's exposure to changing security prices or other factors that affect security values.